gchq/sleeper/docs/development/test-design.md

 All tests should be fully deterministic whenever possible.
 Behaviour that would otherwise be non-deterministic should be controlled for a test.
 For example, randomised data should be avoided, and dates and times should be fixed.
 When testing randomisation we can make the test deterministic by injecting a fixed seed for randomisation, and resetting to that seed for each test.
-Dates and times can be injected to a test with e.g. a Java `Supplier<Instant>`.
+Dates and times can be injected in a test with e.g. a Java `Supplier<Instant>`, which can be implemented in production as `Instant::now`.

 ### Example tests